1997 Asian financial crisis: Hong Kong

 In October 1997, the Hong Kong dollar, which had been pegged at 7.8 to the U.S. dollar since 1983, came under speculative pressure because Hong Kong's inflation rate had been significantly higher than the United States' for years.
 Monetary authorities spent more than $1 billion to defend the local currency.
-Since Hong Kong had more than $80 billion in foreign reserves, which is equivalent to 700% of its M1 money supply and 45% of its M3 money supply, the Hong Kong Monetary Authority (effectively the region's central bank) managed to maintain the peg.
+Since Hong Kong had more than $80 billion in foreign reserves, which is equivalent to 700% of its M1 money supply and 45% of its M3 money supply, the Hong Kong Monetary Authority (HKMA, effectively the region's central bank) managed to maintain the peg.

 Stock markets became more and more volatile; between 20 and 23 October the Hang Seng Index dropped 23%.
-The Hong Kong Monetary Authority then promised to protect the currency.
-On 23 October 1997, it raised overnight interest rates from 8% to 23%, and at one point to '280%'.The HKMA had recognized that speculators were taking advantage of the city's unique currency-board system, in which overnight rates(HIBOR) automatically increase in proportion to large net sales of the local currency.
+The HKMA then promised to protect the currency.
+On 23 October 1997, it raised overnight interest rates from 8% to 23%, and at one point to 280%.
+The HKMA had recognized that speculators were taking advantage of the city's unique currency-board system, in which overnight rates (HIBOR) automatically increase in proportion to large net sales of the local currency.
 The rate hike, however, increased downward pressure on the stock market, allowing speculators to profit by short selling shares.
 The HKMA started buying component shares of the Hang Seng Index in mid-August 1998.

 The HKMA and Donald Tsang, the then Financial Secretary, declared war on speculators.
 The Government ended up buying approximately HK$120 billion (US$15 billion) worth of shares in various companies, and became the largest shareholder of some of those companies (e.g., the government owned 10% of HSBC) at the end of August, when hostilities ended with the closing of the August Hang Seng Index futures contract.
 In 1999, the Government started selling those shares by launching the Tracker Fund of Hong Kong, making a profit of about HK$30 billion (US$4 billion).